Day 198

 ‘Guard my life.’

 There are terrible atrocities happening all around the world and hazards of every kind.
-Even trying to follow Nicky on a bicycle, as he weaves his way (at great speed) through the streets of London, can be very alarming.
+Even following Nicky on his bicycle, as he weaves his way (at great speed) through the streets of London, can be very alarming.
 ‘Guard our lives’ is a great prayer to pray.

 Verse of the Day